 where $'=\pd_{\xi}$.
 Solving this equation we find four modes $P_i =e^{\chi_i}$, where

-The first mode $P_1$ corresps to a shift in the parameters of the solution.
+The first mode $P_1$ corresponds to a shift in the parameters of the solution.
 The second mode $P_2$ is exponentially decaying at infinity and is stable.
-The remaining modes $P_3$ and $P_4$ are oscillatory, exponentially growing modes whose pre-factors must be tuned to zero to hit the matching condition.
+The remaining modes $P_3$ and $P_4$ are oscillatory, exponentially growing modes whose prefactors must be tuned to zero to hit the matching condition.
 Because the whole solution depends only on $\alpha$ and $a_1$, this tuning is enough to select the solution in the main text.

 Unfortunately the exponential growth is extremely weak, being approximately $e^{\xi^{0.6}}$.
 Numerically, this means we have to shoot to quite large values of $\xi$ to attain convergence in $\alpha$ and $a_1$.